juanfbages/Projects/README.md

 ## Credits

 I and my collaborators are open to sharing our findings.
-If you find any of our work interesting and want to share/use it, just make sure to give us a shout out.
+If you find any of our work interesting and want to share/use it, just make sure to give us a shout-out.
 Individual collaborators are listed in the READMEs of each project.